 A Mazda technical service bulletin (TSB) describes a problem with the corrosion at the MAP sensor causing the code P0106 (MAP sensor malfunction) in 4-cylinder models of some 2004-2006 Mazda 3, 2006 Mazda 5, 2006 Mazda MX-5 and 2003-2006 Mazda 6.
 The TSB recommends replacing the MAP sensor with an updated part.

 A GM TSB describes a problem with some 2006-2009 GM trucks where the condensation may freeze inside the MAP sensor in cold weather causing the code P0106.
-The TSB recommends to modify a MAP sensor.
+The TSB recommends modifying a MAP sensor.